jbequ5/Carbon--Decentralized-Physics-AI/appendices/Compute_Optimization.md

 ## 1. Motivation & Problem Statement

 High-fidelity Neural Operator training is expensive.
 As Carbon progresses from academic PDEs through compressible flow, reacting flows, multi-physics coupling, and 3D turbulence, the computational cost per official evaluation rises sharply.
-Without deliberate efficiency mechanisms, validator throughput becomes the binding constraint on the subnet’s ability to explore strategy space in parallel — the core structural advantage of a decentralized approach.
+Without deliberate efficiency mechanisms, validator throughput becomes the binding constraint on the subnet's ability to explore strategy space in parallel — the core structural advantage of a decentralized approach.

 Three pressures make this limiting factor acute: